Home » Cardiovascular Health » Heart Disease Risk Factors » Bad Cholesterol Levels

 The most controllable reasons are related to our lifestyles.
 Eating high levels of saturated fat (fried foods, for example) is going to increase the amount of cholesterol and LDL in our bodies.
 In fact, being overweight will usually be a cause of high levels of low density lipoproteins.
 Being inactive can also play a role.

 However, these are not the only causes.
 Age is a factor, too.
 The older we get the higher our LDL levels tend to become.
 In women, for example, the levels jump after menopause.
-Our genetics also plays a role.
-Research suggests that high cholesterol levels seem to be passed on in families.
+Our genetics also plays a role. suggests that high cholesterol levels seem to be passed on in families.
 Diabetes, certain medications, and other medical problems can also be factors in your level of low density lipoproteins.

 Improving the Numbers

 If you’re worried about your low density lipoproteins, there are things you can do right now to lower them.
 Losing weight and exercising more are two good ways to start.
-You can also your diet.
+You can also change your diet.
 Instead of eating so much saturated fat, get the fat your body needs from better sources, such as avocados, walnuts, fish, and olive oil.
 For very high levels of low density lipoproteins (above 160 mg/dL), your doctor may prescribe medication in addition to these lifestyle changes.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.